 Clearing Jambs – Tool Free

 We didn’t experience any jambs in our testing.
-Clearing jams is simple and easily task by unlatching the “jamb latch,” clip on top of the tools front en
+Clearing jams is a simple and easy task by unlatching the “jamb latch,” clip on top of the tool’s front end.

 Power Actuation Setting